sungsujaing/Artificial_Intelligence_articles_and_tutorials/SupervisedML_ComparativeStudies.md

 # Comparative studies of Classic supervised machine learning algorithms

-> Learn from experience (E) with respect to some task (T) and some performance measure (P), if its performance (T), as measured by (P), improves with expereince (E) - Tom Mitchell (1998)
+> Learn from experience (E) with respect to some task (T) and some performance measure (P), if its performance (T), as measured by (P), improves with experience (E) - Tom Mitchell (1998)

-In many case, different Machine Learning (ML) algorithms may exhibit similar performances.
+In many cases, different Machine Learning (ML) algorithms may exhibit similar performances.
 What is more important include:

 * nature of data (type, correlation, etc.)
 * amount of data